PSI-edu/spectroscopy-tetracorder/README.md

 See the tetracorder.cmds/tetracorder5.27c.cmds/AAAAA.KNOWN-ISSUES.txt
 file for details.
 A mitigation study is underway.

-NOTE on adding entried to the spectral libraries.
+NOTE on adding entries to the spectral libraries.
 When new entries are added to the spectral libraries, the convolved libraries need to be regenerated.
-There is no need to store changes, as only additiyons are added and they are always fully backward compatible.
+There is no need to store changes, as only additions are added and they are always fully backward compatible.
 Thus to update the libraries, the entire library directory is removed from github and the new one added.
 This prevents huge data volume growth that is not needed.